by Holly Hardman

 At least he was with a friend.
 Rest in peace, Joey.

-To arrange a screening of As Prescribed, please contact us at aspresribedteam@gmail.com or contact The Video Project for educational and community screenings.
+To arrange a screening of As Prescribed, please contact us at aspresribedteam@gmail.com or fill out this form.
+Contact The Video Project for educational and community screenings.

 —Holly Hardman, Director/Producer of As Prescribed